cduck/aperture-scripting/README.md

 Tarballs of the latest code can be downloaded directly from there: as [gz](http://hg.piratery.net/aperture-scripting/get/tip.tar.gz), [bz2](http://hg.piratery.net/aperture-scripting/get/tip.tar.bz2) or [zip](http://hg.piratery.net/aperture-scripting/get/tip.zip).

+If you're on Windows, and you don't have a working Lua installation, I recommend you download one of my [Gerber Viewer packages](http://piratery.net/grbv/downloads/).
+It contains Aperture Scripting, along with a full working set of compiled libraries, a Lua interpreter and Lua modules, including all the mandatory and optional dependencies listed below.
+And as a bonus you get a 3D viewer for your generated PCBs files.

 # 3 - Installation

 Aperture Scripting is not (at the moment) designed to be installed.
 Rather you should simply unzip one of the packages above or clone the source repository.
 Then make sure your Lua scripts can find its modules.
 It is written in pure Lua, so you don't need to compile anything.